 Grady Memorial: staying true to the people it serves

 Q&A with the Chief Medical Officer and Chief of Staff of Atlanta’s top public hospital on providing care to the community’s most vulnerable

-In this Q&A, Jansen shares how the 128-year-old institution is making the changes necessary to provide care to the community’s most vulnerable residents--now and into the future.
+In this May 2020 interview, Jansen shared how the 130-year-old institution made the changes necessary to provide care to the community’s most vulnerable residents.